Table of Contents

 • Go to Upload Config > Choose the JSON configuration file and click UPLOAD.

-• Once the configuration is complete and successful, restart the Gateway and wait for 5 minutes.
+• Once the configuration is completed and successful, restart the gateway and wait 5 minutes.

-• You can now reconnect to the local configuration server using its IP address or the new local URL available at: Configuration --> Gateway --> Local Configuration Server.
+• You can now log in to the local configuration server with its IP address or its new local URL available at: Configuration --> Gateway --> Local Configuration Server.

 USERNAME: "config"